jepolitsch/jepolitsch.github.io/index.md

 ---
 layout: default
-title: Julian Politsch
+title: Home
-description: Home Page
+description: Julian Politsch
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.